OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/csharp/README.md

 ---
 page_type: sample
-description: This sample shows a feature where user can check sentiment for teams' chat messages by using messaging extension and Azure Open AI.
+description: This sample demonstrates how to analyze the sentiment of chat messages in Teams using a messaging extension powered by Azure Open AI.
 products:
 - office-teams
 - office